 TO CONTACT OUR OCCUPATIONAL THERAPIST

-ATTY ROSAS, OTR/L is in the Mandala office on Monday through Wednesday from 8:15-4:00.
-You may call her at Mandala at (408) 251-8633 x10 or email her at email@example.com.
-You may also contract with her privately by calling her at (408) 489-2783 or email her at firstname.lastname@example.org and leave a confidential message.
+ATTY ROSAS, OTR/L may be reached by calling Mandala at (408) 251-8633 or by email at firstname.lastname@example.org.
+You may also contact her on a private basis by calling her at (408) 489-2783 or emailing her at email@example.com to leave a confidential message.
 She will talk with you and set up a time to meet.